alphagov/govuk-account-manager-prototype/README.md

 ## Starting an A/B test

+A/B testing works similarly as on GOV.UK, but with two exceptions:

+- We don't use Fastly, so the variant selection and persistence logic is done in the app.
+- If a user is logged in, we persist the selected variant in their account, regardless of device.

-Before starting an A/B test you'll need a custom dimension for Google Analytics from a performance analyst.
+Before starting an A/B test you'll need:

+- A custom dimension for Google Analytics from a performance analyst.
+- A migration creating a field `ab_test_<testname>` on the user model.

 Here's an example of a controller with an A/B test: